SpellholdStudios/RuadRofhessaItemUpgrade/README.md

 - Westley Weimer, for all his help to me throughout BGII.
 - Gwendolyne: Fixed translations and released version 29.0.0.
 - Deratiseur: Provided the EE compatible version (28).
-- Thot; French translation.
+- Thot: French translation.
 And La Voix 2 la Sagesse (of the d'Oghmatiques) for updating it.
 - Bhasbuto, Immortality and Mhoram of <a href="http://www.clandlan.cjb.net">Clan DLAN</a>: Spanish translation.
 And Lisandro for updating it.
 - Beyshaliban: German translation.
 - Ilot: Italian translation